erictempleton1/FlaskTemplate/README.md

 Includes basic setup for WTForm and Flask-SQLAlchemy (with migrations).

 Config file included, but should be removed for real projects.
+Database config files included too.
+Delete migrate file and run db_create.py to create new db repository.

 Uses basic bootstrap template.
+Edit as needed.